MellonScholarlyCommunication/ldn-inbox-server/README.md

 A `handler/multi_notification_handler.js` is available to start multiple handler for each notification messages.
 The handlers to start are specified in a configuration file that can be passed via the `config` parameter of an `handle_inbox`.
 For the commmand line tool `bin/ldn-inbox-server` the default location of such config file is `config/inbox_config.json` when processing an `@inbox`, and `config/outbox_config.json` when processing an `@outbox`.

 The multi handler requires a configuration file with properties `notification_handler.multi.handlers` which is an array of array.
-Each outer array defines a list of handlers that should be executed sequentially on a notification until one handler returns a `false` response or the last handler returns a `true` response.
+Each outer array defines a workflow: a list of handlers that should be executed sequentially on a notification until one handler returns a `success=false` response or the last handler returns a `success=true` response, or a handler returns `break=true` (which will skip all other steps in a workflow).
+The multi handler is successful when at least one workflow could be completed with success.

 Each handler is defined by a hash containing as `id` property the path to the handler and optionally other property keys that will be passed to the handlers in the `config` section.